 Featured News

-Soltage, a leading independent power producer (IPP) specializing in the development, financing, and operation of distributed utility-scale solar and energy storage assets, today announced the closing of a $525 million tax credit investment agreement. ...
+Soltage, a leading independent power producer developing, financing and operating distributed solar and energy storage assets across the U.S., today announced the closing of an $80 million syndicated development revolver facility. ...

 BEFORE THE PUBLIC SERVICE COMMISSION OF MARYLAND